 - Security and content management

 This deliverable involves the unique challenges and concerns faced by an enterprise mobile network.

 This service relates to any outsourcing arrangements made by the company as well as smaller financial details, such as warranty management, device upgrades and auditing.

 Many external providers offer some or all of these core services, but the specific functions and performance levels can vary widely.
 As such, enterprises should do their research wisely before they make an investment.
-Instead of asking, “What is MMS?” they can go one step further and ask service providers, “What can your MMS offer my business?”
+Instead of asking, “What is managed mobility services?” they can go one step further and ask service providers, “What can your managed mobility services offer my business?”